 Divers Set to Explore Deep ‘Blue Hole’ Off Florida’s Coast

-The National Oceanic and Atmospheric Administration (NOAA) is set to launch an exploratory mission into a mysterious “blue hole” off the coast of Florida.
+The National Oceanic and Atmospheric Administration (NOAAOpens in a new tab) is set to launch an exploratory mission into a mysterious “blue hole” off the coast of Florida.
 The NOAA team exploring the hole will send divers in along with a “lander,” which will take various environmental measurements.
 And while blue holes are already an established phenomenon, this new one will likely still wow with a life-filled interior.

 Error occurred!